 There are certain facts about SBI NEFT charges, transactions, and service model which should be understood and remembered for a hassle-free fund transfer experience.
-Below mentioned are the some of the SBI NEFT facts:
+Below mentioned are some of the SBI NEFT facts:

 - For NEFT transfers there are time limit restrictions.
 The transfer will proceed successfully within the same day if it is within the stated limit; or else it will take one more working day.

 - The minimum amount which can be transferred through NEFT is Rs.
 1. SBI NEFT charges do not apply below an amount of Rs.
 10,000.